Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging

 The $1/f$ noise sensitivity parameter, $\alpha_{1/f}\triangleq5/36({dg_{mn}}/{v_{gsn}}+{dg_{mp}}/{v_{gsp}})$, is defined, which will be used in the following sections.
 Neglecting channel length modulation effects, $\alpha_{1/f}\approx 5/36(K_n(W/L)_n+K_p(W/L)_p)$.

 Equation (\ref{eq_dsres_vfn}) was verified by simulations while sweeping $Q_{ON}$, applying a small offset $v_{fn}$, and measuring the ratio, $dS_{RES}/v_{fn}$.
 The results are shown in Fig. \ref{fig:asrr_noise_2}(\subref{fig:dsres_vfn_sim}), where the theoretical values from (\ref{eq_dsres_vfn}) are compared to simulation results for square-law and CMOS 28nm PDK devices.
-It is noteworthy that the output noise exhibits a quadratic dependence on $Q_{ON}$, posing a challenge if excessively large boosted quality factors are targeted.
+The output noise exhibits a quadratic dependence on $Q_{ON}$, posing a challenge if large boosted quality factors are targeted.

 By referring to Fig. \ref{fig:asrr_noise_2}(\subref{fig:asrr_sres_noise}), one can see that $S_{RES}$ fluctuations, $dS_{RES}$, causes the output phase to pivot around $\omega_{0}$.
 This shows that at the resonance frequency, the output phase is immune to $dS_{RES}$, i.e. the phase error $\Delta\varphi=0$, and additionally, using the definition of $S_{RES}$ the phase error at $\Delta\omega_{s}$ away from the resonance, can be approximated as $\Delta\varphi=S_{RES}\Delta\omega_{s}$.
 From this relationship and (\ref{eq_dsres_vfn}), the output phase noise due to all four devices is given by